 In 1996, I transitioned from a full-time music career to the corporate business world, where over the past 25+ years I've worked for a range of B2B and B2C companies in SaaS, supply chain, healthcare, media and entertainment, human resources, and retail.
 I have held senior marketing leadership roles and advisory positions with several world-leading brands including, Sprinklr, UKG, Hellman & Freidman, TraceLink, and Avid Technology.
 If you're interested in that part of my journey, my LinkedIn profile is probably the better place to browse. :)

 As a musician and composer, I'm able to widen the aptitude of common business skills like performance, improvisation, creative storytelling, cadence, endurance, precision, discipline and structure.
-All of these are table stakes for successful business executives, but as key ingredients to any musical composition, recording or production, they form a very distinct foundation for innovating with authenticity and acting with purpose.
-Alongside the corporate skills I've honed in the past 2+ decades, my musical DNA plays an integral role in how I think about business strategy and execution, and then mobilize organizations and teams to capitalize on the opportunities they have in front of them.
+All of these are table stakes for successful business executives, but as key ingredients to any musical composition, recording or production, they form a very distinct foundation that enables me to innovate with authenticity and act with purpose.
+Alongside my corporate skills, my musical DNA plays an integral role in how I think about business strategy and execution, and then mobilize organizations and teams to capitalize on the opportunities they have in front of them.

-Lastly, and most importantly, I am a family guy, with a wonderful home team that includes my wife of 23 years, three children (and a dog!) - all of whom are the best support system for all of my business and musical endeavors.
+None of my business or musical accomplishments would be possible without a wonderful home team that includes my wife of 23 years, Amy, and my three children (and a dog!) - all of whom are the best support system for all of my business and musical endeavors.

 When Music and Corporate Intersect